Use Google Messages on your Samsung Galaxy phone or tablet

 2. When you’re ready, place the devices within 4 inches of each other.
 Launch Smart Switch on both devices.

-3. Tap Send data on the old device, then tap Receive data on the new device, and then tap Wireless on both devices.
+3. Tap Send from this phone on the old device, then tap Receive on this phone on the new device, and then tap Wireless on both devices.

 Note: You can also use a wired transfer if desired.